 When many people travel by air, their ears may not pop as the altitude changes.
-It
+This

-is one of the most common medical complaint of airplane passengers.
+is 1 of the most common health complaints of airplane passengers.
 It is caused by

 an air pocket in the middle ear that is sensitive to changes in air pressure.
 The